Bullitt County, Kentucky: Economy

-Bullitt County, which is bisected by I-65, the main north–south transportation corridor, has grown into a thriving distribution hub, and several of its major business parks are approximately 16 mi from Louisville International Airport and UPS' global air-freight hub Worldport.
-More than 6000000 sqft of distribution, warehousing and other complexes have been built and absorbed in Bullitt County since 2000, and additional construction is ongoing.
+Bullitt County, which is bisected by I-65, the main north–south transportation corridor, has grown into a thriving distribution hub, and several of its major business parks are approximately 16 mi from Louisville Muhammad Ali International Airport and UPS' global air-freight hub Worldport.
+More than 6000000 sqft of distribution, warehousing and other complexes have been built and absorbed in Bullitt¡ County since 2000, and additional construction is ongoing.

+In May 2026, Averitt announced an investment that could exceed $113 million, retaining 182 jobs and creating 64 new full-time jobs, in a new regional distribution and logistics transportation campus in Bullitt County.

 Bullitt County residents have easy access to major job centers such as Elizabethtown, Fort Knox, and Louisville.

+Healthcare

+In March 2024, Bullitt County opened its first full-service inpatient facility, the UofL Health – South Hospital, in Shepherdsville.
+The $78 million acute care hospital, with more than 100,000 square feet solved a major regional healthcare gap, as Bullitt County was without an inpatient hospital.
+The new hospital will have a capacity of 40 inpatient beds, shell space for 20 more, plus a 10-bed Intensive Care Unit (ICU).
+In May 2025, construction was underway on the new UofL Health – Brown Cancer Center, a $25 million regional cancer center, and Center for Rural Cancer Education and Research.
+The center will become part of the new UofL Health – South Hospital campus.
+In August 2026, the new Brown Cancer Center at South Hospital campus has completed construction, and is scheduled to begin seeing patients in September 2026.

+Tourism

+In July 2026, it was reported that tourism continued to play a vital role in Bullitt County's economy, generating an estimated $173.2 million in economic impact in 2025, and announced its fourth consecutive record-breaking year for tourism.
+Local attractions include the Bullitt County Wine, Whiskey & Ale Trail, and the family-friendly Bernheim Arboretum and Research Forest, located in Clermont.

 Education

 Bullitt County is served by Bullitt County Public Schools, except for parts in Fort Knox, which are served by the Department of Defense Education Activity (DoDEA).

 There are six county middle schools: